 Bowyer’s second season with Michael Waltrip Racing again was very good, even after he wasn’t a title contender.
 Bowyer failed to win a race but had a couple of podiums to finish 7th in the championship.
 Unfortunately, the season of 2013 was marked by a controversial move made by Bowyer.
 He was accused of intentional spin during the race at Richmond, to help his teammate Martin Truex Jr to qualify for the Chase.
 Officials decided there was no intentional spin, but later NASCAR decided to dock 50 points from the team and Bowyer and to additionally fine the team with $300.000.

 Downfall and move to HScott Motorsport

 In 2014 Bowyer dropped down in the rankings a lot.
 Even the start of the season is not given a foretaste of the happy end.
 Bowyer had a huge crash at Daytona, later wrecked Kurt Busch at Dover and had more small accidents in the rest of the season which he has finished at 19th position.
-Happy moment of the year was wedding with Lorra and a birth of their son in October.
+Happy moment of the year was the wedding with Lorra and the birth of their son in October.

 Replacing Tony Stewart in the #14 Ford

 Nothing better was the following year.
 He scored only 12 Top 10 finishes in 2015 and was 16th in the standings.
 In the middle of the season, it was announced that Bowyer will leave the team at the end of the campaign and was confirmed he will drive for HScott Motorsport in 2016 before making his transition to Stewart-Haas Racing the following season, as a replacement for retiring Tony Stewart.

 In the #14 Ford, Bowyer scored no wins, recording twelve top 10 results, including three races in the second place.

 Waiting for a victory for more than five years